Safe Traveling on Pennsylvania Roads and Highways This Holiday Season

 Rest when tired.
 At the end of the day, our bodies tire.
 If you are feeling exhausted, it is impossible to remain focused on the road.
 Drivers risk the danger of falling asleep behind the wheel.
 Fatalities can be related to driver fatigue, and these are avoidable.
 If you are yawning or blinking excessively, it is important to recognize these signs of exhaustion, pull over, and rest.
 Some other signs of exhaustion include missing an exit and drifting from your designated lane.

 At Needle Law, we help injured individuals and their families following the devastating impact of a car accident.
-Our skilled car accident attorneys help victims seek compensation for their injuries, property damage, and pain and suffering.
-We offer a complimentary consultation and can be reached by calling 570-344-1266 or contacting us through our online form.
+Our skilled Scranton Car accident lawyer help victims seek compensation for their injuries, property damage, and pain and suffering.
+We offer a complimentary consultation and can be reached by calling (570) 344-1266 or contacting us through our online form.